powerly-ev/open-ev-charge-android-app/README.md

 #### 🧪 local.properties

-In addition to the usual `sdk.dir`, `local.properties` must define package name and signing information:
+In addition to the usual `sdk.dir`, `local.properties` may define package name and signing information:

 ```properties
 PACKAGE_NAME=com.powerly.open